kenamick/desktopdefender2/README.md

 ==============================================

 ```
-Please note that from Windows Vista onwards DirectX 7 is no longer supported.
-One way to run this game is using a VirtualBox VM.
+Please note that from Windows Vista onwards DirectX 7 is no longer supported!
+This game would probably only run on a Windows XP.
 A port of the game for DX9 is pending ...
 ```

-DD2 is a 2D shoot'em up game where you control a battle turrent on the surface of the moon.
+DD2 is a single-player, 2D shoot'em up game where you control a battle turrent on the surface of the moon.
 Your missions is to repel organized alien attacks against the Earth.
 The game consists of 5 separate missions, each with a set of objectives you'll need to accomplish.
-Player profiles and statistics are being collected after each mission for a hall of fame score board.
+Players may create separate game profiles; statistics are being collected after each mission for a hall of fame ranking.

 ## System requirements